Rock-VbCity/QSE/docs/Grunt-QSE-Template-Execution.md

 <li>QlikSense Cloud
 <li>QlikSense Enterprise</ul>

-Our procedure is based on the *QlikSense Environment*
+The procedure in this document is based on the *QlikSense Desktop Environment*

 ## Requirements